daniela-venuta/conuhacks-4/README.md

-# conuhacks-4
+# ConUHacks IV

+Box-E is a short interactive game geared towards helping a small,  adventurous robot get his claws on magical items.
+The user is tasked with collecting various crystal gears while simultaneously avoiding dangerous obstacles.à

+It is a small platformer game inspired by the Flappy Bird concept.

-Created a small platformer/Flappy bird cross game called BOX-E in less than 24h
+>This game was created in less than 24h.

 Team: Minh-Tam Do, Tiffany Chenn, Emilie Martin and Daniela Venuta